 My name is Jarred James Breaux.
+Currently, I am the owner of this site, I post cool articles, and additionally, I am cheap ghostwriters for hire on the https://writology.com/ghostwriting site and I write essays for students.
+I will tell you more about this later, and now let's talk about my name.
 My mother named me Jarred after a friend's son, who lived near them before I was born.
 She liked the name and alternative spelling of the name.
 My middle name comes from St. James the Greater, one of the earliest disciples of Jesus and the brother of St. John the Evangelist.
 In accordance with Catholic tradition, my mother chose a Saint name as a middle, who acts as my patron Saint.
 My last name is my father's family name which has a long rich Cajun history.
 My mother's maiden name is White and I carried her last name for a few months after I was born (because my parents were not legally married when I was born).
 My mother's father is Cherokee from Oklahoma City.

 Some people call me Nakky (short for Nakquda), which is derived from the city of Nagada.
 Nakquda is a screenname I have used online for more than 8 years and I have adopted it as a nickname for myself.
 I am a history buff, and Nagada was a city in predynastic Upper Egypt.
 Nagada is 16 miles north of Thebes, near the pyramid of Tukh, and is considered to be the center for the followers of Seth.